uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

  ![alttext](./assets/hardlayout.jpeg)
  >The hard mode consists of four directions: North, South, East and West, with the playable buttons being inside the white circle.

+**During each game mode, Players have to look out for audio cues and memorize the order of directions of the sound.
+They then have to press the Direction buttons in the middle according to that order.**

-For each game mode, the layout represents the directions the player has to look out for in an environment.
+The layout represents the directions the player has to look out for in the environment.
 - The environment includes different colours representing different directions of sound.(excluding the hard and easy mode buttons)
-- The directional buttons are coloured according to respective their directions.
+- The Direction buttons are coloured according to respective their directions.
 - The white LED on the center of the layout represents the player's position